-Factor Consideration Offender eligibility Community safety is of paramount importance when assessing whether an offender is eligible to undertake community work.
-Prior to a request being made to a community organisation, the PPS office must first consider the following when assessing whether or not an offender is eligible for community work: the offender's willingness to comply the offence that the person has committed the level of supervision required for the offender to undertake the work the offender's availability medical conditions and mental health issues drug and/or alcohol dependence language barriers the offenders needs and skills availability of work.
-Health and safety matters must be considered before community work is established as a service work placement suitability diversion condition.
-It is the responsibility of the diversion officer to: - assess the general suitability of the proposed community work organisation - ensure that the placement is undertaken for an approved organisation for service to the community - ensure that offenders are aware of their health and safety obligations to the placement organisation - determine if the community work placement is covered by suitable and sufficient health and safety management practices, so as to not place the offender or public at risk when work is being performed.
+Factor Consideration Offender Community safety is of paramount importance when assessing whether an offender is eligible to undertake community eligibility work.
+Prior to a request being made to a community organisation, the PPS office must first consider the following where assessing whether or not an offender is eligible for community work: - the offender's willingness to comply - the offence that the person has committed - the level of supervision required for the offender to undertake the work - the offender's availability - medical conditions and mental health issues - drug and/or alcohol dependence - language barriers - the offenders needs and skills - availability of work.
+Community Health and safety matters must be considered before community work is established as a diversion condition. service work It is the responsibility of the diversion officer to: placement - assess the general suitability of the proposed community work organisation suitability ensure that the placement is undertaken for an approved organisation for service to the community ensure that offenders are aware of their health and safety obligations to the placement organisation determine if the community work placement is covered by suitable and sufficient health and safety management practices, so as to not place the offender or public at risk when work is being performed.